sedflix/unsacmt/README.md

-# Unsupervised Sentiment Analysis for English-Spanish Code-Mixed Data
+# Unsupervised Sentiment Analysis for Code-mixed Data

 We use embeddings techniques like MUSE, LASER, XLM, MutltiBPEemd, fasttext to efficiently transfer knowledge from monolingual test to code-mix text for sentiment analysis of code-mixed text.